fujianto/neutro/readme.txt

 the quote post format will only display the post's first <blockquote> tag.
 Posts with the link post format will link out to the first <a> tag in the post.
 Post with gallery format will get three images from the gallery list.
-Post format Audio and Video will embeed the audio/video player inside the post and on each individual post on list of post.
+Post format Audio and Video will embed the audio/video player inside the post and on each individual post on list of post.
-Post format chat will highligh every person bubble with diffrent colors.
+Post format chat will highlight every person bubble with different colors.

 === Widgets Areas ===

-You can easily add widget on 3 customizable widgetized area, consisting wide right sidebar and two small left and righ sidebar.
+You can easily add widget on 3 customizable widgetized area, consisting wide right sidebar and two small left and right sidebar.

 == Frequently Asked Questions ==

 = How to change logo and theme colors =

 Go to theme customizer, See Appearance -> Themes -> Under description of current theme choose Customize.

-= Images on Featured slider (other places) didn't look proportional / weird =
+= Images on Featured slider (other places) did not look proportional / weird =

 Please upload image with same aspect ratio, Ideally with 768x372px.
 You can use Force regenerate Thumbnail (http://wordpress.org/plugins/force-regenerate-thumbnails/) to take care for old posts.

-= How to add Hot Video widget on sidebar? =
+=  Featured media on sidebar? =

-You have to install Query Posts plugin (), and add the widget to sidebar.
+You have to install Query Posts plugin (http://wordpress.org/plugins/query-posts/), and add the widget to sidebar.
 On post_class in the widget options, add query-widget-sidebar as class.
 On post_format, add post-format-video to only show video or post-format-video, post-format-audio to show both video and audio.

-= The theme layout break / look bad on Internet Explorer 8? =
+= The theme layout breaks / looks bad on Internet Explorer 8? =

-Sorry, this theme only support Internet Explorer 9 and newer version.
-Atleast the layout degraded nicely on IE8.
+Sorry, this theme only supports Internet Explorer 9 and newer version.
+At least the layout degraded nicely on IE8.

-= I don't see any menus? =
+= I don't see any menu ? =

-You have to assign menus to the primary and secondari menu from Menus in Dashboard.
+You have to assign menus to the primary and secondary menu from Menus in Dashboard.

 = How do I contact you? =